VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**November 10th, 2021**.
-The current example is focusing on a [Alzheimer demographic data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10).
-The goal of the challenge is to display the relationship between changes from baseline of the total score and the corresponding CGI-I to guide the understanding of clinically relevant changes and especially assess minimal clinically relevant changes.
+**December 8th, 2021**.
+The current example is focusing on [effective data visualisation](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-12-08).
+In this first Wonderful Wednesday Webinar of 2022, we will review an existing data visualisation and improve it step by step, making use of gestalt principles, pre-attentive attributes and design considerations.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays